knative/docs/docs/serving/using-custom-metrics-API.md

 The `custom-metrics` API is installed by default when you install Knative Serving.

->**IMPORTANT:** If you already have an existing `custom-metrics` API implementation in your cluster, you must disable this so that Knative Serving can use the default Knative Serving installation of the `custom-metrics` API.
+>**IMPORTANT:** If you already have an existing `custom-metrics` API implementation in your cluster, you must delete this so that Knative Serving can use the default Knative Serving installation of the `custom-metrics` API.
 Enabling both implementations can cause issues.
 >
 >If you intend to use an existing `custom-metrics` API implementation in your cluster, you will not be able to use custom metrics or HPA concurrency metrics on that cluster.
 These features require the Knative Serving `custom-metrics` API implementation.